eastend-street/portfolio/README.md

 ## Upcoming features
 - Implement fade-in to each project card
-- Make works illustration such as Jotdown and Codeo (Currently using screenshot)
+- Make Works illustration such as Jotdown and Codeo (Currently using screenshot)

 <br/>
 <br/>